 Trailhead Direct is a pilot project sponsored by King County Parks and Metro’s Community Connections program .
 This project seeks to ease vehicle congestion, reduce safety hazards and expand access to hiking destinations along I-90.

-For the 2018 hiking season, and thanks to a service partnership with the Seattle Department of Transportation, Trailhead Direct is expanding by providing transit van service from South Seattle and Capitol Hill to hiking destinations along the I-90 corridor.
+For the 2018 hiking season, and thanks to a service partnership with the Seattle Department of Transportation, Trailhead Direct is expanding by providing transit van service from South Seattle and Capitol Hill.

 Trailhead Direct – Issaquah Alps, begins at the Mount Baker Transit Center, with service every 30 minutes on weekends and designated holidays.
 The service stops at Eastgate Freeway Station, Issaquah Transit Center, Margaret’s Way Trailhead, Chirico Trailhead – Poo Poo Point, High School Trail, and East Sunset Way Trailhead.

 Take Link light rail to get to/from the Mount Baker Transit Center!
 It runs every 10 minutes between 6:00 a.m. and 10:00 p.m. on Saturdays and between 8:00 a.m. and 10:00 p.m.
 Sundays; every 15 minutes other times.

 Visit the King County Metro web page for full schedule information.

 |Mount Baker Transit Center Bay 2||Eastgate Freeway Station Bay 4||Issaquah Transit Center Bay 5||Margaret’s Way Trailhead||Chirico Trail – Poo Poo Point Trailhead||High School Trail||East Sunset Way Trailhead||Issaquah Transit Center Bay 5||Eastgate Freeway Station Bay 3||Mount Baker Transit Center Bay 2|